cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 Development.Server.1

-> If you are in need to but from a USB stick in Windows, please verify and expand on our tutorial similar to the one provided by OSX.
+> If you are in need to but from a USB stick in Windows, please verify and expand on our tutorial similar to the one provided by macOS.
 It does not matter if you chose a GUI or a commandline option via gitbash.